-DeWitt County intends to make purchases efficiently with the proper authorizations and budgetary controls.
-The County Auditor is charged with the responsibility of insuring that all purchases are made in accordance with Federal, State and local laws as well as verifying that each purchase is in line with the approved and adopted DeWitt County Budget.
+De Witt County intends to make purchases efficiently with the proper authorizations and budgetary controls.
+The County Auditor is charged with the responsibility of ensuring that all purchases are made in accordance with Federal, State and local laws, as well as verifying that each purchase is in line with the approved and adopted De Witt County Budget (expenses do not exceed budgeted appropriations, Local Government Code 111.092).

-Each official or department head is authorized to order materials, supplies and services pursuant to the approved Annual Budget.
-Purchases are for items needed for that budget period keeping inventories at a minimum level.
-The DeWitt County Purchasing Policy disallows purchasing goods and services for personal use and violators are subject to prosecution.
+Each official or department head is authorized to order materials, supplies and services pursuant to the approved and adopted annual County budget.
+Purchases are for items needed for that budget period.
+The

+De Witt County Purchasing and Accounts Payable Policy disallows purchasing goods and services for personal use and violators are subject to prosecution.